restarian/brace_document/docs_raw/using_brace_document/using_the_module_directly.md

 ---
 ### Document pages

+---

+### Brace document fully supports scripting usage.
-Brace document can be utilized by importing either the *lib -> brace_document.js* or *lib -> document_parse.js* modules.
-The *brace_document.js* script is used by the CLI to set extra data for convenience and thusly requires a option object to be passed into the constructor.
+It is utilized by importing either the *lib -> brace_document.js* or the *lib -> document_parse.js* modules using either require or an AMD loader.
+The *brace_document.js* module is used by the CLI to handle extra data for convenience and thusly requires a option object to be passed into the constructor.

 Setting option data to the *brace_document.js* module is done by passing an Object literal or [Commander](https://npmjs.org/packages/commander) instance into the constructor call as the first argument.
 This parameter is non-optional so an empty object must at least be passed in to the constructor call.